Do you have clay work that you need to fire? Hire kiln space in one of our electric kilns at our studio at Spode Works in Stoke-on-Trent.

 How do I hire kiln space?

-Please contact us at email@example.com to make arrangements.
+Please contact us at firstname.lastname@example.org to make arrangements to hire kiln space.
 We will need you to give us a rough idea of the amount of work to be fired, the type of firing (bisque or glaze) and the temperature.